 To resolve the error, you must manually convert the account identifier to the applicable form for your account:

-For more information about these forms, see Option 2: Account Locator in a Region.
+For more information about these forms, see Format 2 (Legacy): Account Locator in a Region.

 In an upcoming release, the function will return file URLs in the correct form.

 Name of the database that contains the stage where your files are located.

 Name of the schema that contains the stage where your files are located.

 Name of the stage where your files are located.